josedejesusAmaya/JS-cheatsheet/Module 07/README.md

 ## Module 07:
 - ### Prototype, prototype chaining
 	- Prototypes are the mechanism by which JavaScript objects inherit features from one another.
-Prototypes can be used to add properties and methods into existing constructor.Prototypes are the mechanism by which JavaScript objects inherit features from one another.
 Prototypes can be used to add properties and methods into existing constructor.
 	- In the case you want to add one property into an existing constructor, you can’t add it directly like this.
 	```js
 		Person.gender = ‘Male’;